Xilophor/lethal-network-api-docs/docs/articles/index.md

 ```

 ::: tip
-The identifiers are both unique to your mod, as well as each *type* of networked class - that is, a message with the identifier `"Test"` will not cause any collision with an event with the same identifier.
+The identifiers are both unique to your mod, and each *type* of networked class - that is, a message with the identifier `"Test"` will not cause any collision with an event with the same identifier.
 :::

 ### Linking a Method to the Message

 There are two ways of linking a method.
-You can either added it when creating the message, event, or variable; or subscribe after it's been created:
+You can either add it when creating the message, event, or variable; or subscribe after it's been created:

 ```csharp
 // inside the creation method